MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 The data size field specifies the number of data bytes.
 It is encoded as two bytes, least significant byte first.

 The incoming message buffer on the board sets a practical upper limit on the data size.
-All boards should be able receive messages with at least 250 bytes of data.
-This sets the upper limit on the size of a single compiled chunk.
+This buffer size sets the upper limit on the size of a single compiled chunk.

 <br>
 ## IDE → Board (OpCodes 0x01 to 0x1F)